 Recall Training Classes In Dorset

-Here at Muttley Solutions I specialise in working with the client and their dog to turn this around.
-I will take on any breed of dog with a recall issue and will put in place a plan to improve the situation from where you currently are.
+Here at Muttley Solutions, I specialise in working with the client and their dog to turn this around.
+I will take on any breed of dog with a recall issue and will put in place a plan to improve the situation.
 I make no promises and will be honest and realistic.

-For some dogs it is so hard wired to ignore their owner it can be a challenge.
-What I will say is we can get you to a better place than where you are now.
-I often say that if the owner is being proactive rather than reactive to the dog’s decision making then the need for a recall can be avoided most of the time.
+For some dogs, it is so hardwired to ignore their owner that it can be a challenge.
+However, I will say that we can get you to a better place than where you are now.
+I often say that if the owner is proactive, rather than reactive, to the dog’s decision making, then the need for a recall can be avoided most of the time.

-If you want to be in a better place than where you currently are when you let your dog off the lead then contact me and we can have a chat.
+If you want to be in a better place than you currently are, get in touch, and we can have a chat.